HISTORY OF THE WOODHOUSE TROPHY

 •If a game is stopped and cannot be finished then bonus points will count.

-Yet Tony & Alan ignored the complaints and many of the Senior players today benefited from those years of cricket.
+Yet Tony & Alan ignored the complaints and many of the players today benefited from those years of cricket.
 Tony never complained – he was happy fielding in the slips and watching the young lads chase after his bowling efforts.
 If they dropped a catch off his bowling, he use to shout ‘ never mind you’ll catch the next one’.

 'Tony Woodhouse a True Hythe Legend'